Alan Wake Remastered gameplay trailer reveals an October release date

 Seriously, look at this thing:

 The remastered release will be "the complete experience" of Alan Wake, including the base game and The Signal and The Writer expansions, so if you're new to the series this is definitely where you want to jump in.
-It will be available on the Epic Games Store (the remastered version isn't listed there yet, but I expect it will show up soon) and you can find out more at alanwake.com.
+It's available for preordering now on the Epic Games Store for $30, and you can find out more at alanwake.com.